adolfoeliazat/iota-miner/README.md

      - Injection marker (wildcard) telling the tool where to inject characters
      - Option to only test 81 character seeds

+Please note that if you are missing or got wrong more than a very few characters, chances of discovering your seed decrease rapidly to zero.

 ## Prerequisite
 - Python3